 Lead is heavy and so are Lead Acid batteries.
 The principle is the same as with a regular car or motor cycle battery, with one big difference.
 The batteries suitable for RC models have the acid in gel form rather than liquid and are completely sealed.
 They can therefore be mounted in any orientation inside the hull.

-They are inexpensive if you look at their amp-for-amp performance and are most common in 6 or 12 V. Capacities range from about 1.2Ah to hundreds.
+They are inexpensive if you look at their amp-for-amp performance and are most common in 6 or 12 V. Capacities range from about 1.2Ah to several hundreds.
 They are often found at surplus outlets.

 A drawback with lead acid is that they tend to drain relatively quickly when stored and that they deteriorate quickly if left uncharged.
 To prevent permanent damage and capacity loss, it is a good idea to trickle charge whenever they are left unused.